JustZeta7/website-scrapper-web-application/README.md

 6) What contents are extracted?
 Title, Author(s), Abstract and Citation.
 7) The pubmed site link is: https://pubmed.ncbi.nlm.nih.gov/
 8) When the .xlsx button is clicked, a Excelsheet with the extracted data is downloaded.
+9) Application logic/Backend processes are defined in views.py.
+10) The 'templates' folder has the html files.

 ## Work yet to be done:
 1) The inputs need validation.